 Tuition for college is on a rise and the need for financial aid for college aspirants is never-ending.
 As of June 2019, 44.7 million people in America are in debt due to student loans from either the Federal Government or private lenders.
 This number also seems to be ever-increasing.

-It’s safe to say that the cost of education is high and it’s only going to get higher in the years to come.
+It’s safe to say that the cost of education is high and it’s only going to get higher in the years to come and it is high time that you know how to get loans for your college.

-So how do we pay for education? there are scholarships and grants and other ways to help pay for your college tuition.
+So how do I get a student loan?
+To answer your question, there are scholarships and grants and other ways to help pay for your college tuition.
 But they are limited in number, and if you don’t land one of them the option you’re left with is to borrow money.

 According to statistics 7 out of 10 people borrow money for college, there is no denying that student loans are extremely essential for many individuals to pay for their education.
 Many people had received their education only because they were offered student loans which would not have been the case otherwise.

-If you need funds for your college education and are looking into your options for taking loans, go through this article we explain the details of the several loan options that you have.
+If you need funds for your college education and are looking into your options for taking loans, go through this article we explain how to take out a student loan along with the details of the several loan options that you have.
 We will discuss the various offers, loan amounts, requirements, their interest rates and a lot more.

 Before getting into details let's get it clear that there are 2 broad types of student loans - Federal Loans and Private Loans.